verbb/formie/docs/template-guides/rendering-fields.md

 {{ craft.formie.renderForm(form) }}
 ```

-The above would override the name (label) setting for the field, regardless of what is defined in the field's settings.
+The above would override the name (label) setting for the field with a handle of `plainText`, regardless of what is defined in the field's settings.
 See the [Field Settings](docs:developers/field) docs for a full list of available settings to override.